futianfan/GenoCraft/single-cell/STAR.md

 seurat_object <- CreateSeuratObject(counts = counts)
 ```

-- Perform normalization, scaling, and clustering within Seurat as per your analysis needs.
+- **Seurat**: A comprehensive package for single-cell genomics data analysis, allowing you to perform normalization, variable gene identification, clustering, and more.

 ---